-Prior to coming to Columbus State University, Entlich served as the head coach of the Carolina Courage of the Women’s United Soccer Association.
-Among the players he coached were 2004 FIFA World Soccer Player of the Year Birgit Prinz and World Cup players Kristen Luckenbill, Tiffany Roberts, Carla Overbeck and Danielle Fotopoulos.
-Before the Courage, Entlich was a U.S. Women’s National Team staff coach where he coordinated player development, indentified and recruited players for the U.S Youth National Teams and instructed B and C license courses for coaches.
+Before coming to Columbus State University, Entlich served as the head coach of the Carolina Courage of the Women’s United Soccer Association.
+Among the players he coached were 2004 FIFA World Soccer Player of the Year Birgit Prinz and World Cup players Kristen Luckenbill, Tiffany Roberts, Carla Overbeck, and Danielle Fotopoulos.
+Before the Courage, Entlich was a U.S. Women’s National Team staff coach where he coordinated player development, identified and recruited players for the U.S Youth National Teams, and instructed B and C license courses for coaches.

-As head coach of the University of Tampa from March 2000 to January 2002, Entlich directed the Spartans to a record of 23-15 and earned 2001 Sunshine State Conference Coach of the Year.
+Entlich got his first taste of collegiate coaching at the University of Tampa.
+From March 2000 to January 2002, Entlich directed the Spartans to a record of 23-15 and was named the 2001 Sunshine State Conference Coach of the Year.

 In addition, he served as Director of Coaching for the Countryside Lightning Youth Soccer Program with 22 competitive and 100 recreational teams under his guidance.
 Previous to Tampa, he served as an assistant coach at the University of Mississippi and was a men's assistant at his alma mater, Virginia Tech.

-Entlich was a four-year member of the Hokie soccer program that saw him earn All-Conference, All-State and team MVP honors in 1993, as well as served as the team captain.
-The ’93 season was one of the best single-season performances for a Virginia Tech player as he tallied the second most points (37), tied for fourth most goals (14) and tied for fifth most assists (9).
-His career marks of 30 goals, 16 assists and 76 points place him in the top 10 in all three categories as well.
+Entlich was a four-year member of the Hokie soccer program that saw him earn All-Conference, All-State and team MVP honors in 1993, as well as serving as the team captain.
+The ’93 season was one of the best single-season performances for a Virginia Tech player as he tallied the second-most points (37), tied for fourth-most goals (14), and tied for fifth-most assists (nine).
+His career marks of 30 goals (sixth), 16 assists (10th), and 76 points (sixth) place him in the top-10 in all three categories as well.

 Entlich holds a United States Soccer Federation “A” license.
-He graduated with a B. A. in Liberal Arts in 1994.
-Jay and his wife Megan have four children - Grace, Katie, Jacob and Lexi.
+He graduated with a B. A. in Liberal Arts in 1994 from Virginia Tech.
+Jay and his wife Megan have four children - Grace, Katie, Jacob, and Lexi.